ARMmbed/mbed-os-5-docs/docs/getting_started/blinky_cli.md

 ## Programming your board

-mbed Enabled boards are programable by drag and drop over a USB connection.
+mbed Enabled boards are programmable by drag and drop over a USB connection.

 1. Connect your mbed board to the computer over USB.
 1. Copy the binary file to the board.
 In the example above, the file is ``mbed-os-example-blinky.bin``, and it's under the ``build\K64F\ARM\`` folder.